Shi Yinguang: Teachings

-According to Charles B Jones, Yinguang's teachings espoused a return to traditional Confucian ethics, focusing on rebirth in the Pure Land through recitation of the nianfo along with other complementary Buddhist practices, and practicing charity in this life.
+According to Charles B Jones, Yinguang's teachings espoused a return to traditional Chinese ethics, focusing on rebirth in the Pure Land through recitation of the nianfo along with other complementary Buddhist practices, and practicing charity in this life.
 He discouraged a psychological interpretation of the Pure Land and focused on a more literal one located to the West.
-Unlike other contemporary teachers, Yinguang maintained a more traditional Chinese-Buddhist stance, but with emphasis on modern social welfare and delineating orthodox Buddhist teachings from traditional Chinese folklore.
+Unlike other contemporary teachers, Yinguang maintained a more traditional Chinese Buddhist stance, but with an emphasis on modern social welfare and delineating orthodox Buddhist teachings from traditional Chinese folklore.

+Yinguang criticized the practice of spirit writing, contending that it was heterodox superstition and that the messages transmitted via through the practice misrepresented Buddhism.

-Yinguang's writings included a number of defenses of the Pure Land Buddhist teachings against criticism from the Chan Buddhist sect, such as the Treatise Resolving Doubts about the Pure Land (浄土決疑論 (Jìngtǔ Juéyí lùn)).
-The opening text of the Treatise begins with Yinguang's autobiography, concerning his own despair towards his poor fortune in life, and his fears that he would fail to attain buddhahood in this life, then pivots toward a careful rebuttal of criticisms by an unnamed Chan-Buddhist monk.
-The Treatise meticulously analyzes source material in Buddhist canon, which undercutting Chan-Buddhist arguments.
+Yinguang's writings included a number of defenses of the Pure Land Buddhist teachings against criticism from the Chan Buddhist tradition, such as the Treatise Resolving Doubts about the Pure Land (浄土決疑論 (Jìngtǔ Juéyí lùn)).
+The opening text of the Treatise begins with Yinguang's autobiography, concerning his own despair towards his poor fortune in life, and his fears that he would fail to attain Buddhahood in this life, then pivots toward a careful rebuttal of criticisms by an unnamed Chan Buddhist monk.
+The Treatise meticulously analyzes source material in the Chinese Buddhist canon to defend Pure land against common arguments.